krzbanas/ISMI/content/project/2016_Lactose/index.md

 lastmod = "2016-07-31"
 draft = false
-tags = ["lactose", "biology", "pharmacy"] title = "Lactose in tablets" summary = """ Lactose - An Inactive Ingredient Of The Pharmaceuticals- Fingerprinting By Atr-Ftir Spectroscopy And Chemometrics
+tags = ["lactose", "biology", "pharmacy"] title = "Lactose in tablets 2016" summary = """ Lactose - An Inactive Ingredient Of The Pharmaceuticals- Fingerprinting By Atr-Ftir Spectroscopy And Chemometrics
 """
 math = false